 We suggest reviewing your employee recognition incentives at the end of every financial year, as a minimum.
 The main thing to review is if your company can afford to keep running all the incentive programs.
 For instance, is there some that cost the company a lot more money than you intended?
 Go over the programs and re-assess.

 You also want to make sure your employees are actually happy with the incentives they’re given.
 Ask for regular feedback to see what your employees really think.
 A simple tool like Google Forms can do just the trick.

 The Wrap Up

 Employee recognition and positive motivation are powerful tools for getting the best out of each employee.
-The tips outlined above are good starting points, but depending on your business and industry, you can custom-design other rewards and recognition programs that reflect your organisation’s particular needs.
+The tips outlined above are good starting points, but depending on your business and industry, you can custom-design other employee rewards and recognition programs that reflect your organisation’s particular needs.

-We’ve built employee reward and recognition into our software to make recognition easier for employers.
+We’ve built employee rewards and recognition into our software to make recognition easier for employers.
 Encourage a culture of recognition with HeroThanks; a peer-to-peer shout out feature designed to sit within the Employment Hero app.
 Then there’s Hero Nominations; a new feature that takes HeroThanks a step further to recognise those that go that extra mile.
 Whether they save the day or achieve something amazing.

 If you don’t already have reward and recognition incentives established in your business – why not?
-They are a great way to get the whole team aligned and engaged with the overarching business goals and will help to increase employee satisfaction and decrease employee turnover.
+They’re a great way to get the whole team aligned and engaged with the overarching business goals and will help to increase employee satisfaction and decrease employee turnover.
 What more could you ask for!